If Your Business Isn't Growing, Here Are Some Ideas

 8. Regularly reassess your circumstances.
 Review your objectives and the steps you've taken to get there.
 In the corporate world, things change rapidly, therefore you must be adaptive.

-Some of these tactics might not work for your brand and others might not be able to immediately break your company out of a rut.
+Some of these business tactics might not work for your brand and others might not be able to immediately break your company out of a rut.
 However, if you continue to innovate and advance your business, you ought to be able to reclaim and revive the momentum that brought you this far.